The Causal AI Revolution is Happening Now

 Solving open challenges in AI

-Causality promises to unlock progress on some of the biggest open problems in AI.
+Applying the principle of causality and effectively utilising Causal AI for enterprises promises to unlock progress on some of the biggest open problems in AI.
 Current AI systems crash when faced with novel data.
 They are bad at transferring learning to new tasks.
 They fail in deployment when the world changes unexpectedly.
 And they are susceptible to adversarial attacks.

 These problems stem from current machine learning systems’ inability to make reasonable generalizations.
 Researchers believe causality can solve this deep challenge.
 “Generalizing well out the [training] setting requires learning not mere statistical associations between variables, but an underlying causal model”, say a group from Google Research and the Montreal Institute for Learning Algorithms (MILA).

 Most current AI systems are black boxes that cannot be understood, even by their programmers.
 And they are often poorly aligned with human values.
 Causal AI is at the cutting edge of “XAI” (eXplainable AI) and AI fairness.
-Unlike conventional AI which trades off transparency for accuracy, causality-based models deliver high performance and explainability.
+Unlike conventional AI, which trades off transparency for accuracy, causality-based models deliver high performance and explainability.
 Causal AI also enables tech developers to maintain better control over AI systems, ensuring they behave as intended in production.

 Causal AI has a “unique combination of capabilities”, DeepMind argues, “that could enable a deeper understanding of complex systems and allow us to better align decision systems with society’s values.”

 There are several emerging trends that are changing how AI is used by businesses, all of which favour the adoption of Causal AI for enterprises.